Child Custody FAQ

 How will the court decide on custody?

-In every case, the court keeps one main issue in mind: the best interests of the child involved.
-Their ruling should be based strictly off of this.
+The court will decide custody based on the best interests of the child.
+In every case, the court will keep that main issue in their mind.
 Many factors will play into what the judge deems the best interest of the child.
 For example, they may believe that it is best for the child to get equal time with each parent, or that one parent is not suitable to have physical custody, but can share legal custody.

 What factors does a court look at when deciding on custody?